The hot topic of Inclusive Language

 - Introducing yourself with your pronouns e.g. I am x, the pronouns I use are she/her, him/he or they.

-- Avoiding terms like “guys” for everyone and using gender neutral terms staff members, volunteers, visitors or members.
+- Avoiding terms like “guys” for everyone and using gender neutral terms staff members, folks, volunteers, visitors or members.

 - Examples like man vs the moon, are adaptable to humankind vs the moon.

 - Ask in advance if you are not sure of something.
+It’s fine not to know something, but find out where to go to get reputable answers.

 Why inclusive language is important

 For communication to be effective, it needs to speak to all audiences for which it is intended.
-Inclusive language acknowledges diversity, conveys respect to all people.
+Inclusive language acknowledges diversity, and conveys respect to all people.
 It is sensitive to differences and promotes equitable opportunities.
 Language is fluid, therefore meanings and connotations of words can change rapidly.
-In effect, it is more important to apply inclusive language principles rather than learning specific appropriate phrases, as these may change in meaning over time.
+In effect, it is more important to apply inclusive language principles rather than always learning specific appropriate phrases, as these may change in meaning over time.

 In 2018 a Deloitte Millennial Survey showed that there is a “very strong correlation between perceptions of workforce diversity and loyalty”.